tinymce/tinymce-docs/release-notes/new-features.md

 ## Technology Preview

 TinyMCE 5.0 offers an easy to navigate configurable less cumbersome user interface.
 The user interface logic has been changed entirely in 5.0.
-TinyMCE 5.0 has an ARIA [IBM standards](https://www.ibm.com/able/checklists.html) complaint user interface in order to make the user interface controls and dynamic content more accessible.
+TinyMCE 5.0 has an ARIA [IBM standards](https://www.ibm.com/able/checklists.html) compliant user interface in order to make the user interface controls and dynamic content more accessible.
 In Tiny 5.0, more complex controls or dialogs need to be written in the new API style while keeping the more straightforward methods of adding buttons and windows the same.

 ## Specifications